What Is A Nagging Wife, Really?

 Contents

-Although being a nagging wife is seen as an insult or derogatory characterization, many men who love and respect their wives are still likely to say, “Yes, my wife has nagged me.”
+Being called a nagging wife is clearly a derogatory characterization, but many men who love and respect their wives still often say, “Yes, my wife has nagged me.”

 What Does It Mean When You Say Your Wife ‘Nags’?